johndgiese/angular-hyper-resource/README.md

 Single page applications usually require an API to persist data.

-One of the tenants of RESTful APIs is the principal of [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), or Hypermedia as the Engine of Application State.
-The word sounds complicated, and maybe it is complicated and I don't understand it fully, but I see HATEOAS to mean your API should be a state-machine, and state-transitions should occur by following some sort of "hyperlink".
+One of the tenants of RESTful APIs is [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), or Hypermedia as the Engine of Application State.
+The word sounds complicated but stated simply, HATEOAS says your API should be like a state-machine, and state-transitions should occur by following some sort of "hyperlink".
 If you think about it, this is how the web works: we go to a page (a resource, or state) and we move to other pages by clicking links (state transitions).

 Very few APIs fully follow HATEOAS, and there is quite a bit of debate online as to how important it is.
-I think one of the reasons many APIs don't follow it, is simply because unlike humans browsing the web, how will follow links as their curiosity directs, machines are usually interacting with a resource for a set purpose.
-Thus the idea that a machine will `discover` and API purely through links doesn't seem to work.
-That said, I think there are some serious benefits for using HATEOAS when it makes sense (statement intentionally open-ended).
+I think one of the reasons many APIs don't follow it, is simply because unlike humans browsing the web, who follow links as their curiosity directs, machines are usually interacting with a resource for a known purpose.
+Thus the idea that a machine will `discover` an API purely through links doesn't seem to work well in practice.
+That said, there are some serious benefits to following HATEOAS when it makes sense.

 In the context of an API, this means a resource should have links to other resources.
 How is a link represented in an API?
 Well, there are many ways you